Homa-Shafiei/Homa-Shafiei/README.md

 ## Academic Background 🌱

-- Master of Software Engineering, Ferdowsi University of Mashhad | 2014 – 2017
-     • Thesis: Determination the Optimal Energy-Efficient Operating Points for Phoenix++
+- Master of Software Engineering, Ferdowsi University of Mashhad | 2014 – 2017 (Thesis: Determination the Optimal Energy-Efficient Operating Points for Phoenix++)

-- Bachelor of Hardware Engineering, Ferdowsi University of Mashhad | 2010 - 2014
+- Bachelor of Hardware Engineering, Ferdowsi University of Mashhad | 2010 - 2014 (Thesis: Develop File Manager on the SD Card for ARM board.
+"Top Student")
--
-     • Thesis: Develop File Manager on the SD Card for ARM board.
-(Top Student)